YYLinn/2nd-order-solution-ML-Fairness-/README.md

 10. PiML, https://github.com/SelfExplainML/PiML-Toolbox

-Out of the ten packages, AI Fairness 360 outperforms teh rest in terms of bias mitigation, usability, generalizability.
+Out of the ten packages, AI Fairness 360 outperforms the rest in terms of bias mitigation, usability, generalizability.
+# include details about aifairness 360 and the techniques used
+**AIFairness 360**

 Below, we include a brief description of the other 9 packages that we tested for bias mitigation and teh reasons behind their exclusion from the experimental analysis.

 **DALEX**